vstconsulting/polemarch/doc/restapi.rst

 .. http:get:: /api/v1/ansible/modules/

-   Get list of installed ansible modules.
+   Gets list of installed ansible modules.

    :query filter: filter to search by module name.
 It is Python regular
     expression.